SAP/odata-vocabularies/docs/v2-annotations.md

       <td>super-ordinate</td>
       <td>-</td>
       <td>
-        <div>If values of this property are meaningful (unique) only in the context provided by the value of another property, then this attribute holds the name of the context-providing property.
-The value of this attribute is always the name of another property in the same type.</div>
+        If values of this property are meaningful (unique) only in the context provided by the value of another property, then this attribute holds the name of the context-providing property.
+The value of this attribute is always the name of another property in the same type.
       </td>
     </tr>
     <tr>
       <td>attribute-for</td>
       <td>-</td>
       <td>
-        <div>A property representing an attribute of another property includes this attribute.
+        A property representing an attribute of another property includes this attribute.
 The value of this attribute is always the name of another property in the same type.
-It points to the property for which this property is an attribute.</div>
+It points to the property for which this property is an attribute.
       </td>
     </tr>
     <tr>